nickw444/nessclient/README.md

 ness-cli events --logfile packets.log
 ```

-This works in both normal and `--interactive` modes.
-Include the generated log
-file with bug reports to assist with troubleshooting.
+Include the generated log file with bug reports to assist with troubleshooting.

 ## API Documentation
 You can find the full API documentation [here](https://nessclient.readthedocs.io/en/latest/api.html)